liux120/ECE202_WASM/README.md

 1. Frameworks

     **DDFlow** is a framework built based on the **Node-Red**.
 It introduces a dynamic way to connect and disconnect devices in a certain working area so that an optimal computational performance is achieved.
 This requires timely communication between devices and thus it is built on WASM as it is considered as a faster way for transmission than JavaScript.

+    *NOTE: DDFlow a macroprogramming abstraction and accompanying runtime that provides an efficient means to program high-quality distributed applications that span a diverse and dynamic IoTnetwork.
+RemedIoT is a remedial action framework for resolving Internet-of-Things conflicts.*

     **RemedIoT** is a framework concept used to remediate the conflicts in IoT framework.
 This is a more conceptual framework than DDFlow, since it focuses on the algorithm that solves the conflicts in a framework.
 This includes assigning priority to different requests and differing the levels of emergency.